linode/apl-docs/docs/apps/ingress-nginx.md

 ---
 slug: ingress-nginx
-title: Working with ingress-NGINX Controller for Kubernetes
+title: NGINX Ingress
 sidebar_label: Ingress-nginx
 ---

+## Introduction

+## Configuration

+### Using the OWASP rule set

+The OWASP ModSecurity Core Rule Set (CRS) is a set of generic attack detection rules for use with ModSecurity or compatible web application firewalls.
+The CRS aims to protect web applications from a wide range of attacks, including the OWASP Top Ten, with a minimum of false alerts.
+The CRS provides protection against many common attack categories, including SQL Injection, Cross Site Scripting, Local File Inclusion, etc.

+The OWASP rule set can only be enabled when ModSecurity is enabled.
+Read more about the OWASP rule set [here](https://owasp.org/www-project-modsecurity-core-rule-set/)

+## Automation

+Teams will be be automatically given a git repository in Gitea named `team-$teamId-argocd`, and ArgoCD is automatically configured to access the repository and sync.
+All that is left to do is for a team-admin (or team member with self-service rights) to fill their repository with intended state and commit.

+## Integrations

 Otomi integrated NGINX Ingress Controller into an advanced [ingress architecture](/product/architecture#ingress--sso).

+## Instructions

-## Using ModSecurity
+### Using ModSecurity

 By default, ModSecurity is not enabled in Nginx.
 To turn on ModSecurity, go to the values tab of the app.
 Under `Mod security` click `enabled`.

 <!-- ![NGINX Modsecurity](../img/mod-security.png) -->